eellak/gsoc2018-3gm/README.md

 1. The project is written in **Python 3.x** using the following libraries: _spaCy, gensim, selenium, pdfminer.six, networkx, Flask_RESTful, Flask, pytest, numpy, pymongo, sklearn, pyocr, bs4, pillow_ and _wand_.
 2. The information is stored in **MongoDB** (document-oriented database schema) and is accessible through a **RESTful API**.
+3. The UI is based on angular 7

 ---